 - 1. Students are not permitted to drive behind the school building at any time.
 Violations of this rule WILL result in the loss of parking permit and additional discipline. - 2.
 Student parking is by permit only.
 Parking spaces will be assigned.
 Students are expected to park within designated lines of parking spaces.
 Do not occupy more than one space. - 3.
 Vehicles must be parked and locked upon arrival to school. - 4.
 Students are not permitted to loiter in cars, or parking lot, before, during, or after school. - 5.
-Students are not permitted to return to their cars during the day unless they have a pass from an administrator.
-BHS is a closed campus.
-Students are not permitted to leave school for lunch at any time. - 6.
+Students are not permitted to return to their cars during the day unless they have a pass from an administrator. - 6.
 Students should not leave anything valuable in their cars.
 The school is not responsible for the theft of or damage to personal property in the parking lot. - 7.
 Students are expected to drive safely and courteously and follow all state and local driving regulations.
 Cars should not exceed 10 mph in parking lot.
 Students must wear seatbelts when operating a vehicle or riding as a passenger.
 The student issued the permit is responsible for the safety and conduct of his/her passengers.
 Unsafe operation of a vehicle WILL result in the loss of parking permit. - 8.
 Students may not have in any vehicle parked on school property any alcohol, drugs, tobacco products, weapons, knives, or other items which students are prohibited from having on school property. - 9.
 Vehicles are subject to search by school officials at any time.